There are two ways to send automated emails to your suspects, prospects, and customers. So-called transactional emails and marketing emails.

 These two types of email automation are often implemented wrong, or not in tandem.
 Some teams use marketing email solutions to send out transactional emails, or worse, they use transactional email systems to send out marketing emails.
 This is a very easy path for your emails to land in junk folders (and to hurt the reputation of your email domain name).

 Most email providers provide both transactional and marketing email services.
 Hubspot has an option to add transactional email to their service.
 MailChimp does marketing emails, and the transactional email equivalent is Mandrill.

 Make sure your team is using the right technology for the right purpose.
 Also, make sure your engineering team is not implementing their own SMTP sender function in your product.
 That's a real nightmare scenario.

 To wrap up, here are just some examples of both categories:

 Marketing email services:

-Also, it might be worth at some point to pay for a dedicated IP address.
-Make sure to have the above implemented correct before you do, as it will impact the building of your own "IP"s reputation.
+Also, it might be worth it at some point to pay for a dedicated IP address.
+Make sure to have the above implemented correctly before you do, as it will impact the building of your own "IP"s reputation.